Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 kubectl apply -f nsqlookup.yaml
 ~~~

 This concludes nsqlookupd.
-Two of the major players are in the sack.
+Two of the major players are in the sack!

 ### Receiver

 This is a more complex one.
-The receiver will do three things.
+The receiver will do three things:

-* Create some deployments
+* Create some deployments;
-* Create the nsq daemon
+* Create the nsq daemon;
-* Expose the service to the public
+* Expose the service to the public.

 #### Deployments

-The first deployment it creates is it's own.
+The first deployment it creates is its own.
 The receiver’s container is `skarlso/kube-receiver-alpine`.

 #### Nsq Daemon

 The receiver starts an nsq daemon.
-Like stated earlier, the receiver runs an nsqd with it-self.
-It does that so talking to it can happen locally and not over the network.
-By making receiver do this, they will end up on the same node.
+As stated earlier, the receiver runs an nsqd with it-self.
+It does this so talking to it can happen locally and not over the network.
+By making the receiver do this, they will end up on the same node.

 NSQ daemon also needs some adjustments and parameters.